 a.
 The president's further delegation must be express and in writing;

 b.
-The president may delegate to a chancellor, and, upon the recommendation of the chancellor, to vice chancellors and/or deans authority over Personnel Matters regarding the campus' officers and exempt professionals, and faculty rostered on their campuses; and
+The president may delegate to a chancellor, and, upon the recommendation of the chancellor, to an officer of the administration authority over Personnel Matters regarding the campus' university staff and faculty rostered on their campuses; and

 c.
-The president may delegate to a vice president authority over personnel matters regarding the officers and exempt professionals reporting through that vice president.
+The president may delegate to an officer of the administration authority over personnel matters regarding university staff reporting through that vice president.

-4. In consultation with the audit committee chair, the director of internal audit will be the hiring authority regarding Personnel Matters pertaining to exempt professionals reporting directly to the director of internal audit.
+4. In consultation with the audit committee chair, the associate vice president of internal audit will be the hiring authority regarding Personnel Matters pertaining to university staff reporting directly to the associate vice president of internal audit.

 5. In the event of a conflict between the provisions of this policy and other previously approved policies, the provisions of this policy shall control.